microsoft/live-share/docs/use/vs.md

 5. **Send someone the link**

-    Send the link over e-mail, Slack, Skype, etc. and once they join you can start collaborating!
-The person you invite will be able to download, install needed tools, and join the collaboration session.
-However, given the level of access Live Share sessions can provide to guests, **be sure you only share with people you trust** and think through the implications of what you are sharing.
+    Send the link over e-mail, Slack, Skype, etc. to those you want to invite.
+Note that, given the level of access Live Share sessions can provide to guests, **you should only share with people you trust** and think through the implications of what you are sharing.

     > **Security Tip:** Want to understand the security implications of some of Live Share's features?
 Check out the [security](../reference/security.md) article.

-    See [join a collaboration session](#join-a-collaboration-session) for what the guest you invite can expect.
+    If the guest you invited has questions, the "[Quickstart: Join your first session](join.md)" article provides some more information on getting up and running as a guest.

 6. **[Optional] Approve the guest**